healyke/O_Connell_et_el_2024_Varroa_analysis/SuppMat05_README.md

-column4:Journal: Journal where the study was published (if it is a thesis, we have listed which institution and degree programme it is from) column5:Year_study_published: Year the study was published column6:PublicationStatus: Published paper - a peer reviewed scientific paper, or a thesis column7:Language: Language the study was published in. column8:Context: Two options depending on where each treatment was carried out; Field - carried out in the field in apiaries, Lab - carried out in a laboratory setting using bees and/or mites taken out of the context of the hive and tested separately in the lab. column9:Genetic_group_bees: If the subspecies or breed of honey bees being assessed was noted in the original paper, it was recorded here.
-If this was not noted, the populations was only recorded as Apis_mellifera. column10:Continent: The Continent on which the treatment took place. column12:Country: The Country in which the treatment took place. column13:Lat: Latitude (decimal degrees) of the treatment. column14:Long: Longitude (decimal degrees) of the treatment. column15:Method_to_determine_coordinates: Whether the latitude and longitude were provided by the authors or determined using location details provided in the paper searched on Google maps column16:Treatment_Group: The experimental groupings that were assessed together in the original paper; i.e. one or more treatments would be carried out on groups of replicated hives/bees/mites and compared to control hives/bees/mites.
+column4:Journal: Journal where the study was published (if it is a thesis, we have listed which institution and degree programme it is from) column5:Year_study_published: Year the study was published column6:PublicationStatus: Published paper - a peer reviewed scientific paper, Technical report - a report from an apicultural society, or a Thesis column7:ScientificallyPeerReviewed: Y - Yes, or N - No column8:Language: Language the study was published in. column9:Context: Two options depending on where each treatment was carried out; Field - carried out in the field in apiaries, Lab - carried out in a laboratory setting using bees and/or mites taken out of the context of the hive and tested separately in the lab. column10:Genetic_group_bees: If the subspecies or breed of honey bees being assessed was noted in the original paper, it was recorded here.
+If this was not noted, the populations was only recorded as Apis_mellifera. column11:Continent: The Continent on which the treatment took place. column12:Country: The Country in which the treatment took place. column13:Location: The local location in which the treatment took place. column14:Lat: Latitude (decimal degrees) of the treatment. column15:Long: Longitude (decimal degrees) of the treatment. column16:Method_to_determine_coordinates: Whether the latitude and longitude were provided by the authors or determined using location details provided in the paper searched on Google maps column17:Treatment_Group: The experimental groupings that were assessed together in the original paper; i.e. one or more treatments would be carried out on groups of replicated hives/bees/mites and compared to control hives/bees/mites.
 Must contain a control.
 For each study  the treatment groups are labelled T1, T2, T3 and onwards as necessary, with each different treatment group in the study getting a sequential label.
-For each new study the sequential labelling of treatment groups begins again. column17:Status: Two levels; Control or Treatment.
-Treatment had some form of Varroa control applied to them, Control was the untreated comparison group. column18:TreatmentID: Numbers the individual treatments within each treatment group sequentially.
+For each new study the sequential labelling of treatment groups begins again. column18:Status: Two levels; Control or Treatment.
+Treatment had some form of Varroa control applied to them, Control was the untreated comparison group. column19:TreatmentID: Numbers the individual treatments within each treatment group sequentially.
 The treatments in each treatment group are labelled T01, T02, T03 and onwards as necessary, with each different treatment getting a sequential label.
 Controls groups are labelled C01, C02, C03 (there is usually just one, with a maximum of threein these data).
-For each new treatment group the sequential labelling of treatments begins again. column19:categoryTreatment: Highest level treatment categorisation; either Physical, Biological, Chemical or Mixed (containing two or more of the previous categories) column20:SubCategory1Treatment: subcategories of the Physical, Biological and Chemical main categories, each of which have two SubCategory1Treatment divisions.
+For each new treatment group the sequential labelling of treatments begins again. column20:categoryTreatment: Highest level treatment categorisation; either Physical, Biological, Chemical or Mixed (containing two or more of the previous categories) column21:SubCategory1Treatment: subcategories of the Physical, Biological and Chemical main categories, each of which have two SubCategory1Treatment divisions.
 In SubCategory1Treatment Physcial breaks into;
 Hive_infrastructure - any specifically designed hive infrastructure intended to reduce Varroa load